aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/serieslayoutproperties/_index.md

 | --- | --- | --- |
 | value | boolean | The value to set. |

+**Remarks**

+Only for Waterfall chart.

 ### getShowMeanLine() {#getShowMeanLine--}

 <b>@deprecated.</b> Please use the 'showMeanLine' property instead.
-Indicates whether showing the line connecting all mean points.
+Indicates whether to show the line connecting all mean points.

 ```javascript
 getShowMeanLine() : boolean;
 ```

+**Remarks**

+Only works for BoxWhisker chart.

 ### setShowMeanLine(boolean) {#setShowMeanLine-boolean-}

 <b>@deprecated.</b> Please use the 'showMeanLine' property instead.
-Indicates whether showing the line connecting all mean points.
+Indicates whether to show the line connecting all mean points.

 ```javascript
 setShowMeanLine(value: boolean) : void;